 Water conservation is essential in organic landscaping.
 Opt for drip irrigation systems that deliver water directly to plant roots, minimizing wastage.
 Mulching also helps retain moisture, reducing the need for frequent watering.
 Water your plants early in the morning to maximize absorption.

-Create your own compost by collecting kitchen scraps and yard waste.
+Create your compost by collecting kitchen scraps and yard waste.
 Composting enriches the soil with essential nutrients and improves its water-holding capacity.
 Mulching not only conserves moisture but also regulates soil temperature and suppresses weed growth.

 Maintaining a healthy organic lawn requires regular care.
 Mow your lawn high, leaving the grass at least 3 inches tall.
 This promotes deeper root growth and shades out weeds.
-Leave grass clippings on the lawn to act as natural fertilizer.
+Leave grass clippings on the lawn to act as a natural fertilizer.
 Aerate the soil annually to improve its structure and allow nutrients to penetrate deeply.

 Minimize water waste by practicing sustainable irrigation techniques.
 Install rain barrels to collect water runoff from roofs, which can be used to water plants during dry spells.
 Consider using drought-tolerant plants that require less watering in areas prone to water scarcity.